hoodlm/hn_offline/README.md

 Before using any crawling tool you should consult the website's robots.txt.

-HN's [robots.txt](https://news.ycombinator.com/robots.txt), as of 2023-01-21, does not forbid crawling the main page or `/item?` paths.
-We use a default sleep of 31 seconds between downloads to comply with the `Crawl-delay` of 30 seconds.
+HN's [robots.txt](https://news.ycombinator.com/robots.txt), as of 2023-01-21, does not forbid crawling the main page or `/item?` paths, and specifies a Crawl-delay of 30 seconds.

+wget, in recursive mode, respects robots.txt by default.
+Additionally, the script specifies a 60 second (+- 50%) wait between downloads.